 The City electorate has approved several lease revenue bond propositions in addition to those bonds that have already been issued.
-When issued, these voter-approved lease revenue bonds have or will be repaid from lease payments made from the City's General Fund.
+When issued, these voter-approved lease revenue bonds will be repaid from lease payments made from the City's General Fund.

-In 1989, voters approved Proposition F, which authorizes the City to lease-finance (without limitation as to maximum aggregate par amount) the construction of new parking facilities, including garages and surface lots, in eight of the City's neighborhoods.
-In July 2000, the City issued \$8.2 million in lease revenue bonds to finance the construction of North Beach Parking Garage, which was opened in February 2002.
-There are no current plans to issue any more series of bonds under Proposition F.
+In 1989, voters approved Proposition F, which authorizes the City to lease-finance (without limitation as to maximum aggregate par amount) the construction of new parking facilities including garages and surface lots, in eight of the City's neighborhoods.
+In July 2000, the City issued \$8.2 million in lease revenue bonds to finance the construction of North Beach Parking Garage, which was completed in February 2002.

-In 1990, voters approved Proposition C, which amended the City Charter to authorize the City to leasepurchase equipment through a nonprofit corporation without additional voter approval but with certain restrictions.
-The City and County of San Francisco Finance Corporation (the "Corporation") was incorporated for that purpose.
+In 1990, voters approved Proposition C, which amended the City Charter to authorize the City to leasepurchase equipment through a nonprofit corporation without additional voter approval.
+The City and County of San Francisco Finance Corporation (the "Corporation") was established for that purpose.
 Lease revenue bonds issued pursuant to this authorization are repaid from lease payments made by the City from its General Fund.
-Proposition C provides that the outstanding aggregate principal amount of obligations outstanding with respect to lease financings may not exceed \$20 million, such amount increasing by five percent each fiscal year.
-Based on that formula, as of April 1, 2003, the total authorized amount for such financings was \$35,917,127.
-On April 1, 2003, the corporation issued its eleventh series in an aggregate principal amount of \$10,975,000, leaving a capacity of \$11,952,127.
-Total amount of bonds outstanding pursuant to this authorization is \$23,965,000.
-It is anticipated that in fiscal year 2003-04, the Corporation will issue approximately \$10 million in equipment lease revenue bonds under this authorization.
+Proposition C provides that the outstanding principal amount of obligations with respect to lease financings may not exceed \$20 million in aggregate principal amount at any time, increasing by five percent each fiscal year.
+Based on that formula, as of December 31, 2002, the total authorized amount for such financings was \$35,917,127.
+As of December 31, 2002, the total amount of bonds outstanding pursuant to this authorization was \$15,790,000, leaving a capacity of \$20,127,127.

-In 1993, voters approved Proposition H, which authorized the issuance of up to \$50 million in lease revenue bonds for the acquisition and construction of a citywide emergency radio communication system.
+In 1993, voters approved Proposition H, which authorized the issuance of \$50 million in lease revenue bonds for the acquisition and construction of a citywide emergency radio communication system.
 The Corporation issued the first series of bonds for the project on January 22, 1998 in an aggregate principal amount of \$31,250,000.
 The Corporation issued the second and final series of bonds for the project on February 4, 1999 in an aggregate principal amount of \$18,665,000.

 In 1994, voters approved Proposition B, which authorized up to \$60 million in lease revenue bonds for the acquisition and construction of a combined dispatch center for the City's emergency 911-communication system.
 On June 17, 1997, the Corporation issued \$22,635,000 of lease revenue bonds to finance the construction of a building to house the City's combined emergency communications center and related facilities.
 On July 2, 1998, the Corporation issued \$23,295,000 to finance emergency information and communications equipment for the center.
-The remaining authorization under the program is approximately \$14 million, however; there is no plan to utilize such authorization and the first event was held shortly thereafter.
+The remaining authorization under the program is approximately \$14 million.

 In 1996, voters approved Proposition A, which authorized the issuance of up to \$157.5 million in lease revenue bonds for the expansion of the Moscone Convention Center.
 The Corporation issued such bonds on November 2, 2000.
-Substantial Completion Certification was issued on April 9, 2003.
+Moscone West is scheduled to host its first event in April 2003.